nsrr/wsc-documentation/pages/nsrr-harmonized-introduction.md

 ## File Structure

-For each of the two recording system (**[/polysomnography](:files_path:/polysomnography)** equipment section) - Twin and Gamma, we have following file structure listed under them
+For each of the two recording systems ([see equipment section](:pages_path:/polysomnography-introduction.md)) - Twin and Gamma, we have following file structure listed under them

 1. /canonical folder consisting of:
    - Canonical EDF's
    - .eannot and .annot files
       - **.eannot** - One row per epoch with an indication of scored sleep stage (e.g. *wake*, *N1*, *N2*, *N3*, *REM*).
 These annotation files were created by the NSRR team using Luna.
 [Read more about Luna's .eannot annotation format.](http://zzz.bwh.harvard.edu/luna/ref/annotations/#annot-files)
       - **.annot** - One row per annotation event with certain metadata information.
 [Read more about Luna's .annot annotation format.](http://zzz.bwh.harvard.edu/luna/ref/annotations/#eannot-files)